 Comparative morphometric and statistical analyses of the chelae conducted in populations of all Austinograea species, as Tsuchida & Fujikura (2000) for A. williamsi, should provide precise information on the percentage of left-handed individuals.
 The large number of left-handed crabs with regenerated chelae in populations of Austinograea is an issue yet to be resolved.
 There is very limited knowledge on species' behaviour in vent populations and on hydrothermal communities interactions such as predation or competition that significantly affect community structure.
-But direct in situ observations with the use of cameras deployed on deep sea observatories have shown that vent species strongly respond to food source, often leading to aggressive behaviour, involving claw attacks (Matabos et al. 2015).
+But direct in situ observatories have shown that vent species strongly respond to food source, often leading to aggressive behaviour, involving claw attacks (Matabos et al. 2015).